Icinga/icinga2/doc/13-distributed-monitoring-ha.md

 (or the master is able to connect, depending on firewall policies) which means remote instances won't see each/connect to each other.

-All events (check results, downtimes, comments, etc) are synced to the master node, but the remote nodes can still run local features such as a web interface, reporting, graphing, etc. in their own specified zone.
+All events (check results, downtimes, comments, etc.) are synced to the master node, but the remote nodes can still run local features such as a web interface, reporting, graphing, etc. in their own specified zone.